For the Love of Film: The Film Preservation Blogathon III

-Similarly difficult to sit through is Midge’s last attempt to reach Scottie in the pit of his psychological collapse, and her exit from the film.
-The crucial last act as Scottie begins the process of remaking Judy into Madeleine.
+Similarly difficult to sit through is Midge’s final attempt to reach Scottie in the pit of his psychological collapse, and her exit from the film.
+The crucial last act commences as Scottie begins the process of remaking Judy into Madeleine.
 The essential similarity of this movement to the process of creating a movie star, and even more specifically to Hitchcock’s own attempts to mould a string of starlets into the “Hitchcock Blonde,” gives it a special pungency, but it’s hard to enough to watch without such meta-narrative concerns, in the precise interplay of Scottie’s obsessiveness and Judy’s masochism.

 Jonathan Rosenbaum once persuasively reevaluated Novak’s career to point out how conscientious she was, and through her, the filmmakers who utilised her, that her aura of glamour was false, and that she had a working-class Chicago background.
 She let the audience glimpse the disparity all the time.
 Novak told a story about her first screen test where the director said to others watching it, “Don’t listen to her, just look.”
 It’s hard to think of an anecdote that summarises more precisely the contempt for the actual person behind the façade of beauty fetishized by Hollywood, and the tension of this lies behind Novak’s performance here as Hitchcock explores the process.
 Hitchcock’s later professed dissatisfaction with Novak only solidifies how apt the casting was, for he could not end up with a new Grace Kelly, but rather an actress who makes the audience conscious of her not being Grace Kelly.
 Robert Aldrich later used Novak in his even more hysterically self-analytical The Legend of Lylah Clare (1968), in which a film director moulds her character into a precise recreation of a long-dead movie idol.
 Novak’s performance here is a masterpiece of behavioural acting, most acute when Judy-as-Judy first enters the film.
 Novak contrasts the floating movements of Judy-as-Madeleine, so apparently blithe that she can vanish when Scottie looks away, with the tigerish way Judy backs off from Scottie when he penetrates her hotel room for the first time.
 Novak reveals her alertness to the distinct difference between the Brahmin Madeleine and the plebeian Judy, in her physical vulnerability and the entirely different way of moving, feeling, and sensing this entails.
 The fatal move Judy makes in returning to Madeleine is in surrendering this sovereign force.